wekeo/liege-colloquium-23/2_methodological_approaches/machine_learning/Machine_learning_regression_for_ocean_parameters_retrieval/README.md

 4. "c2_processing.py" loads a Sentinel-3 image and apply a trained model to the data
 5. "Py4R_plots.py" with function for plotting

-OLCI images are stored in the folder S3Images
+OLCI images are stored in the folder Support_data folder